Okpainmo/aws-ec2-survival-kit-for-nodejs-and-python-projects/tutorials/ec2_docker-management.md

     }
     ```

-**Study on the differences between, and the pros/cons of using Docker as a Jenkins CLOUD agent, and using a NODE(SSH) agent.**
+**Study on the differences between, and the pros/cons of using Docker as a Jenkins CLOUD agent, and using a Jenkins NODE(SSH) agent.**